RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ##### Rule

-{.figure-text}Figure number: Title of table
+> {.figure-text}Figure number: Title of table  {/.figure-text}
-Source: adapted from Publishing details of where the information was sourced {/.figure-text}
+> {.figure-text}Source: adapted from Publishing details of where the information was sourced {/.figure-text}

 ##### Examples